CorentinJGosling/MED-ADHD/README.md

 ## Credits

-Each publication using this database should list the key members that contributed to the creation of the MED-EAGG dataset as co-authors.
+Each publication using this database should list the key members that contributed to the creation of the MED-ADHD dataset as co-authors.
 If your project is approved by our committee, we will give you the exact list of people that should be listed in the paper along with the dataset.

 ## Variables